bwright70/Guide-to-Legos/Technic.md

 Anyway tangent aside lets get back to the part.

-Sketch another center circle on the new extrusion and dimension it equal to #Rod_Width
+Sketch another center circle on the new extrusion and dimension it equal to #Rod_Thickness or 4mm

-#### (Rod_Width also requires futher testing and it's just a place holder)
+#### (Rod_Thickness also requires futher testing and it's just a place holder)

 Extrude remove the sketch up to the bottom of the 6.5mm circle